mlevinov/algebraic-fourier-2d/README.md

-# <p style="text-align:center;"> Algebraic Reconstruction of Piecewise-Smooth Functions of Two Variables from Fourier Data </p>
+# Algebraic Reconstruction of Piecewise-Smooth Functions of Two Variables from Fourier Data
-#### <p style="text-align:center;"> Thesis submitted in partial fulfilment of the requirements for the M.Sc. degree of Tel Aviv University by Levinov Michael under the supervision of Dr. Batnekov </p>

-### Description:
+## Description
 This is the implementation of the *2D algorithm* give on pages 42 which relies on the [mpmath](https://mpmath.org/) python library for arbitrary precision calculations.

 * The user will be able to recreate the results shown in *Numerical Experiments* chapter (p.42).